nuest/docker-qgis-model/README.md

 Potentially useful additional options are as these:
 * `--name="qgis"` to name the running container for easier identification
-* To *execute a specific model*, you can overwrite the environment variable `QGIS_MODELFILE` which has the default value `/data/*.model`.
+* To *execute a specific model*, you can overwrite the environment variable `QGIS_MODELFILE` which has the default value `/workspace/models/*.model`.
 This is useful if you have a working directory with more than one model file.
-Specify the environment variable when you run the container: `docker run --rm -it -v /<path to data dir>:/data -e QGIS_MODELFILE=/data/mymodel.model qgis-model-<platform>`
+Specify the environment variable when you run the container: `docker run --rm -it -v /<path to workspace dir>:/workspace -e QGIS_MODELFILE=/workspace/models/mymodel.model qgis-model-<platform>`
 * If you want to run the model manually (i.e. to debug etc.) add the parameter `--entrypoint=/bin/bash` to the command (before the image name) to override the default entrypoint and get a bash shell, then execute `./qgis/model.sh` manually.

 ### Access log while running